seshuk/seshuk.github.io/_posts/2019-01-30-git-basics-rename.md

 Following git commands can be used to rename local and remote branches.

+Make sure the branch is clean, not changes or pending commits/pushes etc.

 **1. Rename local branch**
 If you already on the branch that you would like to rename